AnadoluUniversityCeng/Signal-1M-Statistics/README.md

-# Document Statistics of the The Signal 1M News Articles Dataset
+# Document Statistics of the The Signal 1M News Dataset

 The [Signal Media One-Million News Articles Dataset](http://research.signalmedia.co/newsir16/signal-dataset.html) was released to facilitate conducting research on news articles.
 The dataset is shipped as a single text file having 1000000 lines each of which is a JSON object representing an article.